mlexchange/mlex_dlsia_segmentation_prototype/README.md

 This pipeline is built using DLSIA Package to run segmentation tasks for the High_Res Segmentation Application.

-Primary goal is to make this compatible with the pipeline for incoming Diamond Beamtime.
+Primary goal is to make this compatible with the updated segmentation application as a paperation for the incoming Diamond Beamtime.

 ## Feature Highlights